Gorgov11/Edukidzz/README.md

 - shadcn-ui
 - Tailwind CSS

+## New pages and routes

+Two new routes were added:

+- `/school-visits` — School Visits information page
+- `/author-visit-details` — Author Visit Details page

+Additional route:

+- `/media` — Media page (press kit, interviews)

+Navigation updates:

+- The `Author Visits` menu now has a dropdown with links to these pages on desktop, and nested links in the mobile menu.
+- Main menu updated to: About (About Me, Books, Services), Media, Free Resources, Gallery, Contact.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/62e6f624-c922-48f4-a132-737973c35a38) and click on Share -> Publish.